techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant-via-cmdlets.md

 ## Dial By Name Auto Attendant - Resource Account Creation

 Create a resource account here so it can be referenced on the main auto attendant.
-The actual Dial By Name auto attendant is created later.
+You can create the actual Dial By Name auto attendant later.

 ### Get license types